-The small subject parcel is within a well-established residential community with similar single-family residences and related developments such as pools and landscaping.
-The applicant has stated that no valuable cultural resources and practices have been known to occur on the parcel.
+The subject parcel is within an-established residential community with similar single-family residences and related developments including non-native coastal landscaping.
+The applicant has stated no valuable cultural resources and practices have been known to occur on the parcel.
 Additionally, there would be no historic resources, such as the shoreline, that would be adversely affected by the proposed project.